It is possible for freelancers to scale up freelancing to 10x growth from the current levels? The answer is yes and here 9 ways to do it

 What Got You Here Won’t Get You There by Marshall Goldsmith

 You have to think differently and think out of the box.
-So here are 9 ways individual freelancers can take freelancing as a business and scale it up for 10x or even 100x growth trajectory.
+So here are nine ways individual freelancers can take freelancing as a business and scale it up for 10x or even 100x growth trajectory.

 You can’t do it all alone.
 You have to find partners who can complement your services as a freelancer.
-It can be an additional service or totally new domain of expertise.
+It can be an additional service or new domain of expertise.

-As an example a web designer can partner with a web developer or an iOS developer can partner with Android developer etc.
+As an example, a web designer can partner with a web developer, or an iOS developer can partner with Android developer etc.

 2. Team Up

-As an example, you provide web design and development services but if you don’t deal with PHP frameworks, team up with someone to fill the gap.
+As an example, you provide web design and development services, but if you don’t deal with PHP frameworks, team up with someone to fill the gap.
 Only projects that need framework expertise is where both share revenue.

 Finding someone to team up right from the start can have issues later on.
-One may have the technical expertise but his style of working and his way of interactions with you or your team should also be considered before teaming up.
+One may have the technical expertise, but his style of working and his way of interactions with you or your team should also be considered before teaming up.

 So before one can look to team up, it is better to test things out with outsourcing.

-Always outsource to people who are more interested in managing the quality of their services and aren’t looking to cut the corners to meet the deadline.
+Always outsource to people who are more interested in managing the quality of their services and aren’t looking to cut corners to meet the deadline.

 4. Branch Out

-Let the team be their own boss.
+Let the team be their boss.
 You focus on building the infrastructure for the team and let them branch out to an independent entity.

 5. Niche Down